-Nakiska is located on the traditional territory of the Tsuut’ina, Stoney, and Ktunaxa First Nations.
-The ski resort was named in recognition of the Indigenous peoples to whom the land belongs: Nakiska is Cree, translating to “meeting place”.
+Nakiska Ski Resort is located on the traditional territory of the Tsuut’ina, Stoney, and Ktunaxa First Nations.
+The ski resort was named to recognize the Indigenous peoples to whom the land belongs.
+Nakiska is Cree, translating to “meeting place.”
 Nakiska was the meeting place of 57 different countries in the 1988 Winter Olympics.

 Nakiska Ski Resort was built specifically to host the Alpine Events of the 1988 Calgary Olympic Games.
-With the Olympics as its starting point, the groomed runs are Olympic sized, and the infrastructure and mountain layout cater exceptionally well to its many visitors.
-This resort is a family-favorite for locals, Calgarians, and visiting families.
+With the Olympics as its starting point, the groomed runs are Olympic-sized, and the infrastructure and mountain layout cater exceptionally well to its many visitors.
+Nakiska Ski Resort is a family favorite for locals, Calgarians, and visiting families.

 Be sure to keep an eye out for the many oaths the resort makes to the 1988 Olympic Games.
 From the chairlift names (Bronze, Silver, Gold, and Olympic), the day lodges, and some of the runs, Nakiska Ski Resort was clever with the naming scheme!

 Nakiska has also done a great job recognizing the history of the land that has brought us to use the land, with most of the runs being named after Indigenous tribes, ceremonies, and traditions.

 You can really embrace some of the area’s history, all while shredding down the mountainside or soaking up the stunning views!

 2. Nakiska is in a Convenient and Stunning Location